saffronl/MachineLearning/definitions.md

+BOOK - The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman

 Precision - from all classes predicted as positive, how many are actually positive

 Recall - from all the positive classes, how many were predicted correctly